campcodes23/campcodes23.github.io/_announcements/week-3.md

 week: 3
 date: 2023-07-12
 ---
-for and while loops
+For and while loops
-1. working on this
+Welcome to day 3!
+Slides are posted below if you would like to follow along in class today.